Morriz/backbone-everywhere/README.md

 ## Browser compatibility

-I have tested this app to work with Firefox 5.0.1, Safari 5.1, Chrome 13, and Mobile Safari for iOS 4.3.
+I have tested this app to work with Firefox 5.0.1, Safari 5.1, Chrome 13, Mobile Safari for iOS 4.3 and IE9 standards mode (no pushState to).

 ## Why this app?